-Breast cancer that occurs at a young age may be a clue to that there is an inherited genetic cause.
-Some other clues include:
+Breast cancer that occurs at a young age may be a clue to an inherited genetic cause associated with a high risk.
+Clues include:

 - a male relative with breast cancer.

-- more than one relative with breast cancer under 50 years.
+- more than one relative with breast cancer before 50.

-Sounds like your family?
+Sounds like you or your family?
 Complete our Family History Questionnaire and discuss it with your doctor.
-Or make an appointment to discuss your family history of breast cancer with our genetic oncologist, Dr Hilda High

 Many genetic tests are now Medicare funded.
 That means we can bulk bill your testing if you are eligible.